charmedsatyr-401-advanced-javascript/data-structures-and-algorithms/data-structures/graph/README.md

 ### Breadth First Traversal
 * Extend your graph object with a breadth-first traversal method that accepts a starting node.
 Without utilizing any of the built-in methods available to your language, return a collection of nodes in the order they were visited.
 Display the collection.

-### Breadth First Traversal
+### Depth First Traversal
-* Extend your graph object with a breadth-first traversal method that accepts a starting node.
-Without utilizing any of the built-in methods available to your language, return a collection of nodes in the order they were visited.
-Display the collection.
+* Create a function that accepts an adjacency list as a graph, and conducts a depth first traversal.
+Without utilizing any of the built-in methods available to your language, return a collection of nodes in their pre-order depth-first traversal order.

 ## Approach & Efficiency
 * Graph: I created `Node` and `Edge` classes.
 The `Node` takes a `data` property and the `Edge` takes `node` and `weight` properties.
 A `Graph` class uses a JavaScript `Map` as an adjacency list and employs that structure's methods to implement the required functions.
 The `Graph` class has the following methods: